 In a high stress situation, it’s easy to forget the basic how-tos of tasks that you don’t perform everyday.
 Many survival manuals and printouts can easily be downloaded onto a flash drive to be taken along in your bug out bags.
 Don’t underestimate the value of a spiritual book to boost the morale.
 You want books like:

 - Survival Manuals (This small manual fits easily in most purses or backpacks and is loaded with information for nearly any situation)

 - The Bible or other spiritual literature

-Understanding how to survive in different scenarios requires one to constantly be learning in order to be as prepared as possible.¬† Prepping is a passion for some.¬† For others it is simply a way to keep their family as safe as possible.¬† Whatever the reason that you have decided to prep, you and your family will be far better off than those who choose to ignore the fact that disaster can, and usually does, strike when you least expect it.
+Understanding how to survive in different scenarios requires constant learning in order to be as prepared as possible.
+Whatever the reason that you have decided to prep, you and your family will be far better off than those who choose to ignore the fact that disaster can, and usually does, strike when you least expect it.